Doteveryone/diversity-tool-microsite/why-we-ask-these-questions/index.md

 We ask questions that highlight where you might need to improve, but they might not give you very accurate, granular data.
 We think that in a small organisation that’s fine.

-All of these categories are [protected against discrimination](https://www.gov.uk/discrimination-your-rights) by the law in the UK.
+All of these categories are <a href="https://www.gov.uk/discrimination-your-rights" target="_blank">protected against discrimination</a> by the law in the UK.

 ## Do you have a disability?